tjfulle/felab/_sources/tutorials/Plane1.txt

 Objective
 ---------

-This example demonstrates the use of the ``Plane2DModel`` to solve a plane strain problem.
+This example demonstrates the use of the ``StaticStep`` method of the ``FiniteElementModel`` class to solve a plane strain problem.

 Problem Description
 -------------------

-A beam is approximated by plane strain elements with a thickness of 1 and the material is linear elastic with constant Young's modulus :math:`E` and Poisson's ratio :math:`\nu`.
+A beam is approximated by plane strain elements with a thickness of :math:`1` and the material is linear elastic with constant Young's modulus :math:`E` and Poisson's ratio :math:`\nu`.
 The beam is fixed at its left end and concentrated forces applied to the right.

 .. image:: QuadBeam0.png
    :align: center